 Right from the moment you land in any airport in Punjab, you will come across a sea of colourful headgear worn by men, called the ‘Turban’!
 The Turban is worn by Sikh men to protect their unshorn hair as an edict of Sikhism.
 The colour of the turbans signify different meanings, for instance, the navy blue means valour and service, orange indicates martyrdom, black is resistance while white is associated with peace.
 Today, young Punjabis take their turban style seriously and wear it as a fashion accessory in a rainbow of colours, and textures.

-The frothy ‘Lassi’ moustache is a sign of a hearty Punjabi meal!
+The frothy ‘Lassi’ moustache is a sign of a hearty Punjabi meal and is one of the traditional foods of Punjab.
 Accompanied with almost every meal in Punjab is a yoghurt-based drink called the ‘Lassi’ but it can also be savoured as a standalone drink.
 The lassi is made with yoghurt, sugar, cream and garnished with saffron, and it has a creamy consistency like a milkshake.
 Seasonal variants include a mango lassi is sold during the summers when mangoes are aplenty and ‘bhang lassi’ which uses cannabis as an ingredient is also quite popular during festivals, especially Holi.
 No matter what season, a tall glass of sweet lassi will perk up your day in no time!

 Ask any Punjabi woman, and she will regale you with the importance of a beautiful sequined jutti with the right Patiala dress (Indian women’s clothing).
 The jutti is leather footwear that is closed near the toes and the back but barely has any sides.
 It’s a mix between a traditional shoe and a slipper.
 The jutti originally was simple plain leather footwear but has over time transformed into a fashionable accessory.
 It comes in multiple colours, covered in a variety of fabrics like cotton and silk, and is fitted with sequins or even embroidered with silk thread.